 Outreach seeks to establish a safe, nonjudgmental space where children and teens can come for help with these difficulties.
 In most instances, other family members participate in the therapy process.
 Counseling can be scheduled in either our Mt.
 Lebanon or Bethel Park office (for Bethel Park residents only).

 Offered throughout the year, as necessary.
 Please check back for groups that our counselors have set up as part of treatment programs for agency clients.

 Group counseling involves approximately 5 to 10 students (or clients) meeting with 1-2 trained counselor(s), typically once a week for 1 to 2 hours.
 Group members talk about a variety of issues including exploring relationships, improving self-esteem, and enhancing coping skills.
 Group members share information about themselves and provide feedback to others while group leaders facilitate productive communication in the group.

 Groups can be especially helpful for people who have concerns about their relationships.
 Some common concerns of group members include loneliness or isolation, shyness, dependence in relationships, superficial relationships and/or a lack of intimacy, frequent disagreements with others, discomfort in social situations, difficulty trusting others, being easily hurt or offended, needing a lot of reassurance from others, fear of being left or abandoned and feeling disenfranchised.
 Group therapy is the treatment of choice for several other concerns as well.
-There is evidence for the effectiveness of group treatment for the following issues:

 - Anxiety and Panic